Markay12/PythonDataAnalysisDocs/README.md

 }
 ```

-Now we have a two dimensional array which puts these two data sets right next to each other
+Now we have a two-dimensional array which puts these two data sets right next to each other

-Let's take a look at the shape of our data set!
+Let's look at the shape of our data set!

 `student_data.shape`